Overview

 continuously been in operation since November 1995.

-The firm is owned and operated by its employees.
-J. Scott Murphy, Eric Schopf and Charles
+employees, J. Scott Murphy, Eric Schopf and Charles Meyer.

 B. Tufton Capital Management provides clients with ongoing investment advisory service on a fee-